Updated: Mar 10

 It’s not every day we get to do the brand development for a hotel that belongs to the Marriott Tribute Portfolio: a family of independent boutique hotels from around the world that are characterized by striking design motifs, bold use of color, and noteworthy art installations.

-I was fortunate enough to be involved in such branding project here in Toronto.
-The goal was to create a dynamic brand for a boutique hotel that would serve as a beacon / magnet for experience seekers.
+The goal was to create a dynamic brand for a boutique hotel that would serve as a beacon / magnet for experience seekers. visiting the city of Vaughan (in the outskirts of Toronto).
 They love staying at places where the service is outstanding, interior design is captivating, and that sparks a connection at every turn.